Required Licenses

 Local Business Permits

-- Health Department Permit: Depending on the services offered, you may need a permit from the local health department; requires compliance with health and safety regulations.
+- Health Department Permit: If your cleaning services involve handling hazardous materials, you may need to obtain a permit from the local health department.